Python-Test-Engineer/ancestors-ai/docs/index.md

 ## Mission

-To enable the general user to store to one central Knowledge Base that which they wish to be available after their passing, in the easiest way possible.

-To have this Knowledge Base structured and optimised for AI to its magic, which may include a personalised chatbot from text->audio->video output to ultimately creating a Digital Twin to have a Zoom-like convesation with living loved ones.
+To create a Knowledge Base of one's life for others.

+- User friendly app that takes 'notes', that is as simple as sending emails.
+- Categories and tagged for AI search.
+- Text chat bot to ask questions and chat.
+- Extendable to a Voice Agent using your clone voice or another's.
+- Extendable to a Video CHatbot of you with your face and voice.

 *...a sort of immortality of you for your loved one...*